jensonp/project-steam-engine/backend-deep-dive-fixed.md

 app.use("/api/search", searchRoutes);
 ```

-Each `app.use(prefix, router)` call creates a "layer" in the Express stack that matches any request whose path starts with the given prefix.
-When a request arrives at `/api/user/76561198012345678/library`, Express:
+Each `app.​use(prefix, router)` call creates a "layer" in the Express stack that matches any request whose path starts with the given prefix.
+When a request arrives at `/​api/​user/​76561198012345678/​library`, Express:

-1. Strips the prefix `/api/user` from the path.
+1. Strips the prefix `/​api/​user` from the path.
-2. Passes the remainder `/:steamId/library` to the `userRoutes` router.
+2. Passes the remainder `/​:steam​Id/​library` to the `user​Routes` router.
-3. The router matches this against its own routes (registered via `router.get('/:steamId/library', ...)`).
+3. The router matches this against its own routes (registered via `router.​get('/​:steam​Id/​library', .​.​.​)`).

 **Step 6 — Health check endpoint (lines 29–34)**: